Africa

 Instructions:

-2. In a medium bowl bring to a boil 2 cups water and sugar.
+In a medium bowl bring the 2 cups of water and sugar to a boil.

-3. Combine ginger water, juice and simple syrup stir and serve
+Combine ginger water, juice, and simple syrup.
+Stir and serve

 Easy Lime Cake